 special instructions

-Calcium D3 Nycomed tablets contain aspartame, which is transformed in the body into phenylalanine, so the drug should not be taken with phenylketonuria.
+Calcium D3 Nycomed tablets contain aspartame, which is transformed into phenylalanine in the body, so the drug should not be taken if you have phenylketonuria.

-When using the drug Calcium-D3 Nycomed in patients who receive cardiac glycosides and / or diuretics, it is necessary to control the concentration of calcium and creatinine in the blood serum.
+When using drug Calcium-D 3 Nycomed in patients receiving cardiac glycosides and/or diuretics, it is necessary to monitor the concentration of calcium and creatinine in the blood serum.

-In the case of an increased concentration of calcium or creatinine in the blood serum, as well as in the case of hypercalciuria exceeding 7.5 mmol per day (300 mg per day), the dose of the drug should be reduced or the treatment should be temporarily discontinued.
+In case of increased concentration of calcium or creatinine in the blood serum, as well as in case of hypercalciuria exceeding 7.5 mmol per day (300 mg per day), the dose of the drug should be reduced or treatment should be temporarily stopped.

-To avoid overdose, additional intake of vitamin D3 from other sources must be considered.
+To avoid overdose, additional vitamin D3 intake from other sources must be taken into account.

 Drug interactions

-Calcium preparations can potentiate the therapeutic and toxic effects of cardiac glycosides, therefore, with the simultaneous use of Calcium D3 Nycomed and cardiac glycosides, it is necessary to monitor the ECG and the clinical condition of the patient.
+Calcium preparations can potentiate the therapeutic and toxic effects of cardiac glycosides, therefore, with the simultaneous use of the drug Calcium D3 Nycomed and cardiac glycosides, monitoring of the ECG and the clinical condition of the patient is necessary.

-Calcium and vitamin D3 preparations can increase the absorption of tetracyclines from the gastrointestinal tract, therefore, the interval between taking Calcium-D3 Nycomed and antibiotics of the tetracycline group should be at least 3 hours.
+Calcium and vitamin D3 preparations can increase the absorption of tetracyclines from the gastrointestinal tract, therefore the interval between doses of the drug Calcium-D3 Nycomed and antibiotics of the tetracycline group should be at least 3 hours.

-With simultaneous use with bisphosphonates or sodium fluoride, their absorption may decrease, therefore it is recommended to take Calcium-D3 Nycomed no earlier than 2 hours after these drugs.
+When used simultaneously with bisphosphonates or sodium fluoride, their absorption may be reduced, so it is recommended to take Calcium-D3 Nycomed no earlier than 2 hours after these medications.

-GCS reduce the absorption of calcium, therefore, in patients receiving GCS, an increase in the dose of Calcium-D3 Nycomed may be required.
+GCS reduce calcium absorption, so patients receiving GCS may require an increase in the dose of Calcium-D3 Nycomed.

-With simultaneous use with cholestyramine or laxatives based on mineral or vegetable oil, the absorption of vitamin D3 may decrease.
+When used simultaneously with cholestyramine or laxatives based on mineral or vegetable oil, the absorption of vitamin D3 may be reduced.

-With simultaneous use with thiazide diuretics, the risk of hypercalcemia increases due to an increase in tubular calcium reabsorption.
-Furosemide and other "loop" diuretics, on the contrary, increase the excretion of calcium by the kidneys.
+When used simultaneously with thiazide diuretics, the risk of developing hypercalcemia increases due to increased tubular reabsorption of calcium.
+Furosemide and other “loop” diuretics, on the contrary, increase calcium excretion by the kidneys.

 • Ideos;